 |Key figures for property and casualty reinsurance|

-The investment income booked in property and casualty reinsurance from assets under own management improved on the back of realised gains to EUR 933.3 million (EUR 623.8 million).
+The investment income booked for property and casualty reinsurance from assets under own management grew by 17.3% to EUR 238.2 million (EUR 203.1 million).

 The operating profit (EBIT) for property and casualty reinsurance as at 31 March 2017 improved again slightly on the already very good level of the previous year’s quarter to reach EUR 309.8 million (EUR 299.7 million).
 The EBIT margin stood at 14.3% (15.3%) and thus again beat our minimum target of 10%.
 Group net income rose by 5.4% to EUR 215.4 million (EUR 204.3 million).
 Earnings per share amounted to EUR 1.79 (EUR 1.69).